labdao/docs/docs/install-plex/install-plex.md

 ---
-title: Install PLEx
+title: Install PLEX
-description: How to install LabDAO's PLEx client
+description: How to install LabDAO's PLEX client
-sidebar_label: Install PLEx
+sidebar_label: Install PLEX
 slug: /
 ---

-This tutorial will guide you through the steps required to set up Plex, the LabDAO client, so you can run BioML tools easily, directly from your computer.
+This tutorial will guide you through the steps required to set up PLEX, so you can easily run BioML tools from your computer's command line.

 :::note

-**What is Plex?**
+**What is PLEX?**

-Plex is a piece of software that will allow you to run tools, such as the *binding affinity prediction tool*, by using simple commands from your computer.
+PLEX is a piece of software that will allow you to run tools, such as the *small molecule binding tools*, by using simple commands from your computer.

-Plex manages all the required dependencies and installations, to make the tools as easy to run as possible.
+PLEX manages all the required dependencies and installations, to make the tools as easy to run as possible.

-When you run a tool, Plex requests compute-time from members of the LabDAO network, so you don’t have to worry about hardware requirements or setting up the neccesary compute infrastructure.
+When you run a tool, PLEX requests compute-time from members of the LabDAO network, so you don’t have to worry about hardware requirements or setting up the neccesary compute infrastructure.

 :::

+Let's get started!

 ---